- Michael Davis

 The atmosphere begins early in the day as parking lots around Oklahoma State University open at 8 am on game day.
 The area around Boone Pickens Stadium and throughout the campus begins to host crowds of tailgaters with bright orange pop up tents.
 The smell of food from grills or smokers replaces the fresh scent of the Oklahoma plains.
 Non-tailgating fans that want to begin their day head towards the restaurants around Stillwater, the most famous hot spot being Eskimo Joe’s.

-There are two types of pre-game activities around Boone Pickens Stadium besides tailgating or restaurants.
-The first is a fan fest on the north side of the stadium, and the second is at the Student Union building on Hester Road.
-The fan fest opens about 3 hours before kickoff and invites fans to interact with the Oklahoma State program, as OSU sports teams are available for autographs, and the OSU spirit squads, along with mascot Pistol Pete, are available for pictures with fans.
+There are two types of pre-game activities around Boone Pickens Stadium besides tailgating or restaurants – the first is a fan fest on the north side of the stadium, and the second is at the Student Union building on Hester Road.
+The fan fest opens about 3 hours before kickoff and invites fans to interact with the Oklahoma State athletics programs, as OSU sports teams are available for autographs, and the OSU spirit squads, along with mascot Pistol Pete, are available for pictures with fans.
 Once you have seen the spirit squads and Pistol Pete, head over to the Student Union building to see the Oklahoma State marching band, spirit squads, and Pistol Pete lead the OSU Cowboys football team in the Spirit Walk to Boone Pickens Stadium.

-The seating at Boone Pickens Stadium is a horseshoe but seems enclosed as the historic Gallagher-Iba Arena sits in the east end zone.
-OSU’s army artillery weapon, Packy, is also in that end zone, but not too close to the seats; Packy is fired throughout the game especially after a Pokes score.
+The seating at Boone Pickens Stadium is a horseshoe, but seems enclosed, as historic Gallagher-Iba Arena sits in the east end zone.
+OSU’s army artillery weapon, Packy, is also in that end zone, but not too close to the seats; Packy is fired throughout the game, especially after a Pokes score.
 This is under the supervision of the Oklahoma State University ROTC program, and the ROTC students are also visible in the student section, as an ROTC student will do push-ups for every point the Pokes score.
 This is done on top of a flat board, which is held up by other ROTC students.

 Pokes fans are continuously involved throughout the game and have numerous traditions.
 These traditions range from a first down chant, motioning in unison, the chant of “Orange Power” from 60,000+ people, and fans waving in unison every time the Cowboys score.
 Overall, the atmosphere is wonderful, and depending on the visiting team or the importance of the game, the atmosphere at Boone Pickens Stadium can easily move from good to great.